By Ashley Shuler

 “We need to make sure the resources are in place so teachers get the full picture,” Goodpaster said last week.
 “They get it in a way that’s not going to be too time consuming, and then they can provide those supports for the students.”

-Indiana ranks first in the nation for the number of young people who have considered suicide and second in the number of youth who have attempted to kill themselves, according to a 2015 report from the Indiana Youth Institute.
+Indiana ranks first in the nation for the rate of young people who have considered suicide and second in the rate of youth who have attempted to kill themselves, according to a 2015 report from the Indiana Youth Institute.

 In 2014, 119 young people ages 15–24 took their lives in Indiana and in 2015, it grew to 129 suicides.